ITV Weather: National weather sponsors

-The national weather for ITV and STV has had commercial sponsors from the outset, as listed in the chart below.
-ITV Weather on Good Morning Britain and its predecessors have always had a different sponsorship deal.
+The national weather for ITV had commercial sponsors from 1989, as listed in the chart below.
+ITV Weather on Good Morning Britain and its predecessor GMTV have always had a different sponsorship deal.

 Regional weather

 Each region has at least one dedicated presenter.

 At weekends three presenters cover all of the 15 sub-regions and one presenter covers the national forecast.
 Currently the weekend hubs are grouped and recorded from the following: